-My board memberships in Society of Petroleum Engineers (SPE) and my selection as Distinguished Lecturer for SPE are all testament to my recognition as a global expert in the oil and gas drilling industry, and in particular as a subject matter expert in directional drilling and in drill bits.
+My board memberships in Society of Petroleum Engineers (SPE) and my selection as Distinguished Lecturer for SPE are all testament to my recognition as a global expert in the oil and gas drilling industry, and in particular as a subject matter expert in directional drilling and in drill bits – expertise that I am now looking to transfer into the geothermal industry (and adjacent and related industries including hydrogen and carbon storage).

 Contact me if you need help with developing drilling technology.